 Samira (Clark Backo) didn’t choose her pain; it was inflicted on her by a stranger who stole his way into her bedroom and stole away her ability to feel safe.
 Five years later, she has attempted suicide and ends up in the clinic and in the company of 5 other women who have all attempted the same.

 Samira is desperate, both for a means to move past this unthinkable assault –one which gets worse with each new detail we learn– and to remember any details that might help the police catch the perpetrator.

 Backo is captivating here, and she works through Samira’s pain by gradually connecting with her fellow patients at the clinic.
 Her performance runs the gamut of human emotion and requires her to go to some very vulnerable places, and she does so with aplomb.

 The rest of the ensemble is good, with Canadian icons Mary Walsh, Sheila McCarthy, and Pamela Sinha (who also wrote the screenplay) on board in supporting roles.
 Each of them brings something extra to the role, with Walsh as the acerbic Mildred, McCarthy as a hyper-competitive Joyce, and Sinha as Rosemary, a woman so terrified of losing the one thing she truly values that she refuses to take hold of it in the first place.

 McCarthy, in particular, really stands out among the supporting cast.
 Whether she’s telling the story of how she previously met someone at a school for swingers or confessing what has her in the clinic, she steals each scene she’s in.

 Sinha’s script is wonderful and weaves together their stories as they work to support each other, fight with each other, and make each other laugh.
-Sinha adapted the screenplay from her own play of the same name.
+Sinha adapted the screenplay from her play of the same name.
 So much of it, including Samira’s backstory, is very autobiographical.
-She is using her art to help process her own trauma, and that’s quite powerful.
+She uses her art to help process her trauma, which is quite powerful.